ddev/ddev-drupal-solr/README.md

 ## Multiple Solr Cores

-If you would like to use more than one Solr core, you'll need to edit the file [`.ddev/docker-compose.solr.yaml`](docker-compose.solr.yaml)
+If you would like to use more than one Solr core, add a  `.ddev/docker-compose.solr_extra.yaml` to override some of the default configuration.

 1. Define a mount point for each core you require.
-By default, a mount point is created mounting the config in .ddev/solr into the container as solr-conf.
-Find the section under volumes, and add new mount points for each core, for example:
+Add new mount points for each core, for example:
 ```yml
 services:
   solr: